 858 Grant Writing (3).
 Applied introduction to proposal and grant writing.
 Preparation to seek external funding for further graduate studies and future support.
 Consideration given to effective communication and writing for different audiences.

 890 Seminar on Special Topics in Occupational Science (3).
 Discussion and critical evaluation of philosophy, theory, and scientific issues associated with the study of people's activities in the context of their everyday lives.
 Topics differ each semester.

-994 Doctoral Dissertation in Occupational Science (3).
+994 Doctoral Research and Dissertation (3).
 Doctoral dissertation in occupational science.